OniDaito/S9Lab/_posts/2013-05-10-Hackspace-Burger-Part2.markdown

 ---
 layout: post
 title: Hackspace Burger Part 2
+introtext: Its time to move onto the cheese and buns!
+Now I'm not a huge fan of cheeseburgers and I hate cheese slices with a passion, rivalled only by my hatred for jelly.
+I can't stand the stuff, especially because its basically made out of hooves!
 ---

 Its time to move onto the cheese and buns!
 Now I'm not a huge fan of cheeseburgers and I hate cheese slices with a passion, rivalled only by my hatred for jelly.
 I can't stand the stuff, especially because its basically made out of hooves!